 This is where our problem before of storing many, dynamically resizable small lists comes into play.
 We can create buckets to sort our lists into, based on their capacity.
 This way, only lists of the same capacity are next to each other in memory, allowing for the same swap and pop shenanigans.

-I chose the fallback amount to be length 129, where allocation is deferred to a backing arena allocator.
+Above length 128, allocation is deferred to a backing arena allocator.

 Our actual container looks something like this, with Item being generic: